rust-lang/log/rfcs/0000-structured-logging.md

 }
 ```

-There's some subtlety in this second implementation.
+There's some subtlety in this last implementation.
 The actual value whose structure is captured is not the `&'v Uuid`, it's the owned `ToHyphenated<'v>`.
 This is why `Value::from_any` uses a separate function for capturing the structure of its values that doesn't depend on the lifetime of the given `&'v T`.
 It lets us capture a borrowed `Uuid` with the right lifetime `'v`, but materialize an owned `ToHyphenated` with the structure we want.

 #### Implementing `ToValue` for a complex value